albertoriva/jobman/README.md

 much memory a job will require.
 It is up to the user to ensure that the number of concurrent processes is not large enough to exhaust the available memory.

+Jobman has no way of knowing that a process is done until it checks it, and it polls processes every D seconds (where D is 60 by default and can be changed with the -d option).
+This means that the job duration reported in the report file (-r option) and the overall one provided at the end of execution will always be multiples of D. For example, if D is 10 seconds and job execution takes one second, its duration will still be reported as 10 seconds.
+To avoid this, make D much smaller than the expected duration of the fastest process.

 ## Example

 Assume the file test.jobs contains the following: